-To ensure that we take all reasonable care to protect vulnerable persons, The Donkey Sanctuary complies with the Institute of Fundraising guidance set out in the document called "Treating Donors Fairly: Responding to The Needs of People in Vulnerable Circumstances and Helping Donors Make Informed Decisions".
+To ensure that we take all reasonable care to protect vulnerable persons.
+The Donkey Sanctuary complies with the Institute of Fundraising guidance set out in the document called "Treating Donors Fairly".

 The Donkey Sanctuary requires its staff and any agencies contacting members of the public on our behalf to comply with guidelines provided by the Direct Marketing Association and the Public Fundraising Regulatory Association.
 These guidelines do not cover children and young people under the age of 18, and we do not actively seek donations from them.
 Children and young people under the age of 18 can, however, donate to The Donkey Sanctuary but we will only respond to contact initiated by them.